danielmiessler/fabric/patterns/create_visualization/system.md

 # OUTPUT INSTRUCTIONS

 - Output only valid seaborn code that can be used in a renderer.
+- Do not output the python`or any`python tags or other code delimiters.
+Just the code.
 - Do not output warnings or notes—just the requested sections.

 # INPUT: